chrisbroski/utipem/README.md

 Moving or attempting a skill that targets another while engaged grants the engaged character one free skill attempt targeting you.

+### Rolling for Effects

+I love crazy dice, but to keep the equipment needed to play at a minimum, all dice in Utipem are of the 6-sided variety only.
+It ends up most of those different dice many table top RPGs use are gratuitous.

 ## Combat

 The above rules should complete all basic rules needed to play in the Utipem system.
 They don't yet, because this is a work in progress, but they should.
 All the GM needs to do is create their adventure and skill cards.
 Skills can be anything depending on the setting.
 I am going to start with example skills based on medieval combat, which include the Short Sword skill card above.